2005 – 2010, Ph.D. in Chemical Biology, University of Chicago

 modification.
 In order to do so, we integrate multiple

-disciplines including chemical biology, epigenetics, genome editing, single-cell omics and genomics tools.
+disciplines including chemical biology, epigenetics, RNA modifications, genome editing, single-cell omics and genomics tools.
 An ultimate goal

 is to uncover new functions and regulatory mechanisms of the epigenetic RNA/DNA